slotThe/slotThe.github.io/research.md

 ## Published

+- *[Duality in Monoidal Categories]* <span class="floatright">[@halbig23:dualit-monoid-categ]</span> \
+  Joint work with Sebastian Halbig.

+  We compare closed and rigid monoidal categories.
+  Closedness is defined by the tensor product having a right adjoint: the internal hom functor.
+  Rigidity, on the other hand, generalises the duality of finite-dimensional vector spaces.
+  In the latter, the internal hom functor is implemented by tensoring with the respective duals.
+  This raises the question:
+  can one decide whether a closed monoidal category is rigid, simply by verifying that the internal hom is tensor-representable?
+  We provide a counterexample in terms of finitely-generated projective objects in an abelian k-linear category.
+  A byproduct of our work is that we obtain characterisations of the Grothendieck–Verdier duality, also called *-autonomy, and rigidity of functor categories endowed with Day convolution as their tensor product.
+  Applied to Mackey functors,
+  this yields a proof of a sketched argument by Bouc linking rigidity of an object to it being finitely-generated projective.

+- *[Diagrammatics for Comodule Monads]* <span class="floatright">[@halbig23:diagr-comod-monad]</span> \
+  Joint work with Sebastian Halbig.

+  We extend Willerton's [@Willerton2008] graphical calculus for bimonads to comodule monads, a monadic interpretation of module categories over a monoidal category.
+As an application, we prove a version of Tannaka–Krein duality for these structures.

 - *[Pivotality, twisted centres, and the anti-double of a Hopf monad]* <span class="floatright">[@halbig24:pivot-hopf]</span> \
   Joint work with Sebastian Halbig.